| |

 This post contains affiliate links.

-2. Place half of the cookie dough in the skillet and press dough around to the edges.
+2. Place half of the cookie dough into the skillet and press dough around to the edges.

 3. Cook over the campfire on low for 15-25 minutes.

-You can make this recipe in a camper oven or BBQ grill too!
-Baking times will vary so be sure to watch your skillet cookie carefully.
+• You can make this recipe in a camper oven or on BBQ grill too!
+Baking times will vary, so be sure to watch your skillet cookie carefully.

-A smaller skillet makes the perfect dessert and individual cookies but a large skillet would be awesome for making a giant cookie to share!
-I would have a hard time not eating the whole thing.
+A smaller skillet makes the perfect individual cookies, but a large skillet would be awesome for making a giant cookie to share.
+I would have a hard time not eating the whole thing though!

 • 3/4 cup margarine